Skip to main content

 Major Trails And Attractions

-The walk to the base of Roque Nublo from La Goleta car park is Gran Canaria's most popular hiking route, offering dramatic volcanic scenery and views across the island to neighboring Tenerife on clear days.
+The walk to the base of Roque Nublo from La Goleta car park is Gran Canaria's most popular hiking route, offering dramatic volcanic scenery and views across the island to neighbouring Tenerife on clear days.
 The extensive trail network connects traditional villages, crosses pine forests, and traverses dramatic volcanic landscapes throughout the park interior.
 The Cruz de Tejeda and surrounding viewpoints provide accessible panoramic perspectives, while longer routes descend into the deep barrancos to explore the subtropical vegetation of the sheltered gorge bottoms.

 Visitor Facilities And Travel

 The park is accessed from multiple directions, with the GC-60 and GC-15 roads crossing the mountain interior, approximately 45 minutes from Las Palmas de Gran Canaria.
-The Cruz de Tejeda provides a central orientation point with a parador hotel, restaurants, and information, while scattered bars and restaurants in traditional villages throughout the park offer local gastronomy.
+The Cruz de Tejeda provides a central orientation point with a parador hotel, restaurants, and visitor information, while scattered bars and restaurants in traditional villages throughout the park offer local gastronomy.
 The trail network is well-marked and maintained, with varied difficulty levels from short walks to multi-day traverses across the mountain terrain.

 Conservation And Sustainability

 Wildfire prevention and management is the critical conservation challenge, with the pine forests and dry scrubland extremely vulnerable during summer and the consequences of major fires devastating for both ecology and the rural communities.
 Supporting traditional agriculture helps maintain firebreaks and managed landscape mosaics that reduce fire spread potential while preserving cultural heritage.
 The endemic flora conservation programs focus on protecting cliff and forest populations of rare species from invasive plants, herbivore damage, and the stochastic risks inherent in small population sizes.
+As a UNESCO Biosphere Reserve, the park operates within the MAB Programme framework that seeks to reconcile conservation and sustainable development in landscapes where people and nature coexist.

 Visitor Ratings